 Staying true to the collaborative approach, the board is evenly comprised of both business associations and trade unions and NGOs.
 By engaging partners at every level; from the boardroom down to the factory floor, Fairwear seek to make the greatest impact possible.

-Currently all Fódla garments are Fairwear certified.
+As a proud sustainable clothing brand, currently all Fódla garments are Fairwear certified.
 Moving forward it is our hope that we can find suppliers who are both Fairwear and Fairtrade approved.
 We promise to keep you all up to date on any and all progress we make in this pursuit to offer the 'fairest' of garments.